vefunder/protocol-research-review/articles/Silo_Finance.md

 Silo also aims to enable XAI as collateral within the protocol.
 As highlighted above, for XAI to become a low-risk collateral, there needs to be enough liquidity in the open market.
 This will help to facilitate potential liquidations and arbitrage, which is needed to support XAi’s stability.

 The team is working on two [initiatives](https://gov.silo.finance/t/building-on-chain-liquidity-for-xai/309) that will ensure the initial provisions of adequate liquidity.
 First, seeding the initial USDC silo with $1.875M USDC to mint $1.5M XAI.
 Deposit the minted $1.5M XAI plus an additional $1.5M USDC into a [Uniswap V3 pool](https://info.uniswap.org/#/pools/0x55bb9904df17f3b07551aa117841b3bbfc66646d).
-The Uni pool is only temporary and will ensure smooth liquidations until the Curve pool XAI/FRAXGP gauge is live.
+The Uni pool is only temporary to ensure smooth liquidations.
+Once Silo’s own liquidation engine is able to support Curve pools, they will migrate liquidity to the XAI/FRAXBP pool.
+However, this might take a few weeks to finalize.
 And secondly, Silo will use 130k of their own vlCVX to vote for incentivization of their pool.
 Hence, we believe there will be enough liquidity for the early stage of XAI.